aarnphm/tinymorph/docs/content/SRS/SRS.md

 > [!IMPORTANT] CulR-CR1
 >
-> Tinymorph support English input and output
+> English supports

-Rationale: In the first edition of tinymorph development, it only support for English input content and can only generate text in English.
+Rationale: English will be supported for alpha release of `tinymorph`.
+This is due to the limited capabilities of models when dealing with multilingual inputs.

 > [!IMPORTANT] CulR-CR2
 >
-> Culturally inappropriate content is filtered out from output language
+> Cultural reference must be factual

-Rationale: If there are any inappropriate content specific to the culture of generated output language, they should be filtered out.
+Rationale: If given cultural references are generated, it must utilize tools to fact-check given suggestions (using web-search).

 > [!IMPORTANT] CulR-CR3
 >
-> Using left-to-right (LTR) generating habit
+> Support left-to-right (LTR) reading flow

-Rationale: Currently only LTR habit implemented in the tinymorph to present output.
+Rationale: Panels will be presented in LTR manner.
+RTL will be supported once multilingual are added.

 ## 17. Compliance Requirements